AxisCommunications/signed-video-framework/README.md

 meson . build
 ninja -C build
 ```
-2. Configure, compile and install in `./my_installs/` from a folder including `signed-video-framework/`
+2. Configure, compile and install in `./my_installs/` from the parent folder of `signed-video-framework/`
 ```
 meson --prefix $PWD/my_installs signed-video-framework build meson install -C build
 ```

 ## Configure, build and run unittests
-To run the tests we need to compile the library with other settings.
-Activate these with the meson option `test-settings` set to `true`.
+To run the tests compile the library with the meson option `test-settings` set to `true`.
+This will apply some settings needed for the tests to run properly.
 Hence, to build and run the unittests call
 ```
 meson -Dtest-settings=true . build
 ninja -C build test